oddbyte/howto-use-sudo-in-crosh/README.md

 # How to use sudo without opening VT-2

 ### These methods will help you be able to copy paste stuff into terminals in ChromeOS.
+### These methods only work if your chromebook is in developer mode :|

 ## Method 1: Crew-sudo (super easy)
 1. Get into VT-2 (Control-Alt-Forward arrow button thing (looks like **->**))